-~All captured runoff is to be treated (flocculated) and discharged within 3 days of cessation of the rain event where practicable.
+All captured runoff is to be treated (flocculated) and discharged within 5 days of cessation of the rain event where practicable, or as soon as practical noting cumulative / successive rainfall impacts the ability to dewater in some circumstances.
+Captured runoff is to be treated to achieve the performance criteria outlined above.